SirDank/dank.tool/README.md

 ## ♦️ Note ♦️

-- The dank.tool executable might be flagged as malware (false positive) since it has been built using python (nuitka).
+- The dank.tool executable might be flagged as malware by windows defender (false positive) since it has been built using python (nuitka) and also does not have a verified certificate.

 - Python is not required to use the portable exe version of this tool.